AmingAndrei/violence.website/content/profiles/ren_jacques.md

 Name/Type: _Waffe-Type Drive_

 Description: _The Drive activation primarily affects the upper extremities and cranial region.
 Key characteristics include the emergence of black, overlapping scales over the arms and head; enhanced musculature and bone density in the upper limbs; and development of integrated propulsion mechanisms along the forearms and rear cranium.
 Scaled fists with extreme durability and muscle reinforcement allow for high-velocity, high-impact strikes capable of penetrating hardened structures.
 Forearm exhaust ports emit blue bioluminescence passively, and facilitate enhanced strike propulsion.
 Head assumes slightly elongated, scale-covered configuration resembling a stylized human cranium.
 Facial features are absent, though associated senses remain functional, with olfactory and auditory capabilities exceeding standard human thresholds.
 Oral cavity remains exposed due to lack of lips; teeth are constantly bared.
-Cranium exhaust ports and pressure point reconfiguration permit concussive-force headbutts._
+Cranium exhaust ports and pressure point reconfiguration permit concussive-force headbutts.
+Extremely versatile._

-Known Limitations: _Exclusively close-combat focused; lacks mid-to-long range engagement capacity.
-No utility or multi-role adaptability observed._
+Known Limitations: _Does not excel in any capacity, overshadowing its versatility._

 [ MEDICAL ]